Whether you call them exit games, escape games or escape rooms, this is the page to help you find what you’re looking for in London.

 Going to immerse you in history: Mission Breakout’s Codebreakers room really made us feel like we were codebreakers during the war and the theming from before you even entered the room worked well.
 Escape Plan is another great option, particularly for bigger groups.
 If I had to characterise, I’d say the former had the history as a central part of the game whereas the latter used it as a backdrop.

-Difficult: To be honest, London doesn’t have many very difficult rooms, but I think if you do want challenge Escape Rooms‘ two rooms probably win, with Room 33 marginally harder.
+Difficult: To be honest, London doesn’t have many very difficult rooms, but Clue Adventures’ Book of Secrets is probably the hardest.
+Escape Rooms‘ two rooms are probably fairly close behind, with Room 33 marginally harder.
 Honourable mention to Escape Plan.
 Time Run and clueQuest’s Revenge of the Sheep have slightly easier puzzles, but they’re numerous enough to make them worth a mention.

-Great for corporate events: clueQuest is my recommendation, with them having 9 rooms (4/3/2 copies) there are plenty of opportunity for head to head games and there’s plenty of room in their reception to hold an event.
-If you have 21-36 people and would like them all to play the same game then Escape Entertainment are also a good bet with six identical copies of Bank Heist.
-More than 36 and you’ll need to play two different games at either of the above venues – clueQuest can hold up to 45, Escape Entertainment up to 56.
-Finally, Locked in a Room have opened in the ExCel centre with 13 rooms, up to 8 room of the same type and room for a massive 78 people.
+Great for corporate events: clueQuest is my recommendation.
+With them having 9 rooms (4/3/2 copies) there are plenty of opportunity for head to head games and there’s lots of room in their reception to hold an event.
+If you have more than 20 people and would like them all to play the same game then Escape Entertainment are also a possibility for up to 36 with six identical copies of Bank Heist.
+Locked in a Room in the ExCel centre can go even further with up to 48 people playing the same game.
+More than that and you’ll need to play two different games either at Escape Entertainment (up to 56) or Locked in a Room (up to 78).
+To be honest, though, I’d stick with cluequest for anything up to 45 even if that means you need to play different games.